Our privacy promise

 - Photographs and biographic details. (where necessary) e.g. for an staff ID card

 - Confidential references

 If as an applicant or employee your role will include care duties/functions and or other direct engagement with our members it is necessary for us to complete a Criminal Records Check (Disclosure and Baring Service or Disclosure Scotland) to assist us with the making of safer employee recruitment decisions.
 The processing of this criminal records data for this purpose is permissible under part 3 of Schedule 1 of the DPA 2018.
 In addition to the above personal data the following may also be processed.

 - DBS / DS Reference number, type of disclosure, date of issue. (see section 6)

 - Place of birth.

 Evidence of your nationality and identity will need to be validated by inspection of a range of your personal documents, examples include, driving licence, marriage or civil Partnership certificate, a passport and official letters (as evidence of address).
-Copies of these documets for this purpose will not be retained.
+Copies of these documents' for this purpose will not be retained.

 Special Category data.
-UK data protection law and regulation recognises certain information as ‘special category’ data as being particularly sensitive.
+UK data protection law and regulation recognises certain personal data as ‘special category’ data as being particularly sensitive.
 This includes; racial or ethnic origin, political opinions, religious or philosophical beliefs, trade-union membership, genetic data, certain biometric data, data concerning health or a person's sex life or sexual orientation.
 Sometimes we may need to collect or may indirectly obtain such data.
 For example:

 - Health details (e.g. pre-existing health conditions, occupational health or ill health early retirement), where we need to make reasonable adjustments for your safe and productive employment or appropriate pension payments.